 Position 2 - Tire Inflation - This is the first activated position.
-With the inflation hose attached to the tire valve and the pedal in this position, line pressure is allowed to flow through the valve system and into the tire for inflation.
+With the inflation hose attached (using the clip-on chuck) to the tire valve and the pedal in this position, line pressure is allowed to flow through the valve system and into the tire for inflation.
 Correct tire pressure is not indicated on the gauge in this position.

 Position 3 - Bead Sealing - This is the second and last activated position.
-With the inflation hose attached to the tire valve and the pedal in this position, line pressure is allowed to flow through the valve and to the air-flate bead seal jets on the tabletop for bead sealing.
+With the inflation hose attached to the tire valve and the pedal in this position, line pressure is allowed to flow through the valve and to the air-flate bead seal jets on the table top for bead sealing.